Skip to navigation Skip to content

 Estimates that do not meet all the relevant validity requirements are considered invalid and must be rejected.
 The election is considered not to have been made and rejected estimates have no objection or appeal rights (however a customer can object to the particulars of the assessment).

-Explain to the customer the reason why the estimate is invalid.
 The customer may elect to lodge a new estimate at any time.
-Check the validity rules again if a new estimate they lodge a new estimate.
+Check the validity rules again if they lodge a new estimate.
 The earliest start date of a new estimate is from the date of the new election.

-To reject the invalid estimate:
+To reject an invalid estimate:

 • save the estimate with a status of Recorded